 Either the purchaser or seller may request from the UIA, in writing, not less than 10 days before the transfer of business, a Clearance of Account as to any amounts owing to UIA.
 Once UIA gives this Clearance of Account to a person, it will stand behind the accuracy of such clearance.

 By law, the seller must provide the buyer with certain unemployment insurance information at least two days before an offer to purchase is accepted.
 On UIA 1027, Business Transferor's Notice to Transferor of Unemployment Tax Liability, the seller must give information about the business's unemployment tax rate, outstanding liabilities, and other details about jobless benefit payments and taxes.
 The seller must also list for the buyer employees laid off in the year before the sale and give the names of all current employees.
 The seller and his/her agent face civil and criminal penalties for failing to give the buyer this information.
-The UIA Tax Office will provide this information, upon request, to the seller in a printed format.
+The UIA Tax Office will provide this information, upon request.

 If a new or existing business acquires 75% or more of the assets of another business, and within 12 months either continues the previous or a similar business, or uses the trade name or good will of the previous business, then there is a mandatory transfer of the unemployment tax experience, or history, of the previous business.